When should the difference between a good electrician and a bad electrician matters?

 But that’s an extreme example.
 More common occurrences are small fires and electrical shocks.
 And remember, you can never know just how hard-hitting a shock will be.
 It could just knock you out, or it could put you in a hospital.
 Don’t risk it, your significant other would much rather you survive, so call your electrician.

 It might sound like you have no other choice but to give your electrician a call, and that really would be the best course of action in every scenario.
-On the other hand, if you’re well-versed in electrical work, go ahead and fix minor problems around the house yourself – just remember to stay safe at all times.
+If you’re well-versed in electrical work, fix minor problems around the house yourself – just remember to stay safe at all times.

-For help and assistance, the handyman team is expanding to areas outside Greater London.
+For help, the handyman team is expanding to areas outside Greater London.
 We are now covering the following NWK areas: